 WBZ News Update For July 31, 2022

-Courtney Cole and David Epstein have your latest news and weather headlines.
+WBZ-TV's Ken MacLeod and Eric Fisher have your latest news and weather.

 View CBS News In